ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-threading.rst

 On platforms that support real threads the AP_HAL for that platform will create a number of threads to support basic operations.
-For example, on PX4 the following HAL specific threads are created:
+For example, on Pixhawk the following HAL specific threads are created:

 -  The UART thread, for reading and writing UARTs (and USB)
 -  The timer thread, which supports the 1kHz timer functionality